Go to Dictionary

 These should be kept to a minimum, apart from:

-When quoting from the same source for the second time in the same piece of work a short reference should be used:
+a) When quoting from the same source for the second time in the same piece of work a shortened title should be used:

 Rack, Reasonable Enthusiast, p.
 34.